Klarna

 On-site messaging

 Klarna expects platforms to display messaging around their website to promote their payment options.
-For more information, see Klarna’s integration best practices.
+For more information, see Klarna’s pre-purchase experience guide.

 JavaScript Library